VincentDeAda/dat-phase-chrome-extension/README.md

 # **dat-phase**

-### dat-phase is chrome extension that automate the removal of liked video based on user provided filters such as keywords and channels with the ability to whitelist channels.
+### dat-phase is chrome extension that automate the removal of youtube liked video based on user provided filters such as keywords and channels with the ability to whitelist channels.

 ## **How to install?**